Expert Family Law Collaborative Services

 Collaboration in family law involves resolving family law issues, concerns, and disputes with the support of lawyers and other experts as needed, in a series of meetings, much like a mediation.
 The family law collaborative process involves both parties and their lawyers agreeing and committing to finding an out-of-court solution.
 Another is that parties work through the steps towards a resolution, including all planning and advice given, with their lawyers and the other party present.
 Through family law mediation in Sydney, I can be involved in any collaboration process.
 Where it may become particularly apparent and relevant is where there is a dispute about say, a property value, whereupon expert valuations are required.

-In a collaborative family law process, the clients and their lawyers agree to work together to find a fair solution to whatever financial or child-related issues need to be addressed, again as in mediation generally, without involving the court.
+In a collaborative divorce process, the clients and their lawyers agree to work together to find a fair solution to whatever financial or child-related issues need to be addressed, again as in mediation generally, without involving the court.

 Akin to the more typical mediation process, the family law party in a collaborative process remains in control of the process.